Victor Chua, Jorena Tan, & Ee-lin Chua, co-founders of Fairmarch tell us how they connect, empower and sustain their clients’ businesses.

 How has the coronavirus pandemic affected your business, and how are you coping?

 Ee-lin Chua: While 2020 was challenging, we were still able to grow our business as online shopping became more prevalent.
 We saw increasing interest in our platform as consumers were looking to shop for goods, especially during the Christmas period.
 In addition, there was significant interest from corporates who were looking to purchase care packages for their employees or organize online events since large-scale offline events were no longer allowed.
 All in all, 2020 was a good year for us.

 Did you have to make difficult choices, and what are the lessons learned?

 Victor Chua: It is not easy running a start-up, and this has been a steep learning curve for us.
 It is easy to get distracted as there are many different opportunities to pursue.
 Hence, it is important to take a step back and remind ourselves what our priorities are so we can stay focused.
 As time is of the essence, one also needs to be comfortable making decisions with limited information.
 We must not be afraid to fail as one’s mistakes can translate to future successes.

 Who are your competitors?
 And how do you plan to stay in the game?

-Jorena Tan: For us, it is about staying true to our core mission of providing socially driven business with a sustainable source of revenue.
+Jorena Tan: For us, it is about staying true to our core mission of providing socially driven businesses with a sustainable source of revenue.
 This forces us to prioritize relentlessly.
-The questions we ask ourselves before embarking on a new project are: 1.
+The questions we ask ourselves before embarking on a new project are 1.
 How does this impact the people/businesses that we want to help?
 2. Is this a scale-able idea?
 3. Does this fit with our longer-term strategy?